100 East Wisconsin: History

 With plans in place, in March 1987 workers began deconstruct of the park in place at the location of the tower.
 The landscaping removed was relocated to Marquette University and the benches donated to the West End Community Center.
 Construction of the concrete framed structure began in mid-1987 with occupancy occurring in April 1989.

 Between 2016 and 2023, several of the building's major tenants announced that they would be vacating their spaces.
-A number of these businesses moved up Water Street to the newly opened BMO Tower (Milwaukee).
+A number of these businesses moved up Water Street to the newly opened BMO Tower.
 In 2023, Klein Development and developer and investor John Vassalllo purchased the building and announced plans to convert the building into 350 luxury apartments by 2026.
 The buildings small floorplates make it unattractive to modern office use, but the high quality of construction, views and location make it appealing to residential conversion.
+As part of its plan to finance a conversion of the tower for residential uses, 100 East Wisconsin was granted a federal and state historic designation.

 Architecture

 Designed by Clark, Tribble, Harris & Li, the tower features a rectangular footprint and is topped with a crown similar to that of the former Pabst Building and the Milwaukee City Hall.
 Additionally, the arches at the base were designed also to pay homage to those at the base of the Pabst Building of the Flemish Renaissance style.

+The building was added to the National Register of Historic Places (NRHP) on January 16, 2025.